Cultural impact of Michael Jackson: Race politics

 Early in his career, Jackson and his family were often portrayed in the press as having risen out of black ghetto culture.
 This stereotype reinforced their standing as role models for American youth but, as a fabrication by Motown's publicity department, it displeased the family.
 To many African-Americans, his youth and energy were a source of inspiration in the aftermath to Martin Luther King's 1968 assassination, at a time when the country's black-power and civil rights movements were in disarray.
 Jackson became a notable figure in the desegregation of US popular culture and music.
 Off the Wall succeeded at a time when disco was perceived as inferior to rock by critics.
 According to Vogel, one of the album's significant achievements was to integrate a diverse collection of talents from different races, cultures, and countries, and to coalesce them seamlessly into the record.

 "Billie Jean" was one of the first music videos by a black artist to be shown on MTV, which hitherto had been a channel directed toward a white, rock-oriented audience.
 Although the song was already a number one hit on the Billboard charts, MTV initially refused to play the video because of the network's commitment to rock music.
 When CBS Records executive Walter Yetnikoff threatened to remove all of their products off MTV and expose its discriminatory policies, the network gave in.
 According to Edmondson, "The video [for 'Thriller'] is often cited as the musical phenomenon that completed the racial integration of popular music begun in the rock 'n' roll era."

 The success of Thriller not only broke down racial barriers in music but also in other areas of contemporary society.
 Critic Greg Tate said, "Black people cherished Thriller's breakthrough as if it were their own battering ram [against] apartheid."
 Civil rights activist Al Sharpton commented, "Way before Tiger Woods or Barack Obama, Michael made black people go pop-culture global."
 He also attributed Obama's presidential win to "a process that Michael helped America graduate to" as crossover fans and imitators grew up to become voters.
-To some commentators in the 1980s, however, Jackson had betrayed his African-American roots, especially in his musical collaborations with former Beatle Paul McCartney—a point of criticism that Stanley says Jackson sought to address with his 1987 album Bad.
+To some commentators in the 1980s, however, Jackson had betrayed his African-American roots, especially in his musical collaborations with former Beatle Paul McCartney—a point of criticism that Stanley says Jackson sought to address with his album Bad (1987).